 The global economy has been impacted by a number of economic and political factors.
 In many markets, these conditions have shrunk capital equipment budgets, slowed decision-making and made it difficult for Varex's customers and vendors to accurately forecast and plan future business activities.
 This, in turn, has caused Varex's customers to be more cautious with, and sometimes freeze, delay, or dramatically reduce purchases and capital project expenditures.
-Some countries have adopted and may in the future adopt austerity or stimulus programs that could positively or negatively affect Varex's results from period to period, making it difficult for investors to compare its financial results.
-In addition, actions taken by the current U.S. administration, and the pending withdrawal of the United Kingdom from the European Union ("EU") may also create global economic uncertainty, which may cause our customers to reduce their spending, which in turn, could adversely affect our business, financial condition, operating results, and cash flows.
+Some countries have adopted and may in the future adopt austerity or stimulus programs that could negatively affect Varex's results from period to period.
+In addition, actions taken by the current U.S. administration and the pending withdrawal of the United Kingdom from the European Union ("EU") may also create global economic uncertainty, which may cause our customers to reduce their spending, which, in turn, could adversely affect our business, financial condition, operating results, and cash flows.
 An uncertain economic environment may also disrupt supply or affect our service business, as customers' constrained budgets may result in pricing pressure, extended warranty provisions, and even cancellation of service contracts.